Return to Creative Portfolio

 We still cling to the seams of all things, and we, if alone, remember.

 Then a new God forced His way into your lands.
-His holy men wrapped you in silver and coarse wool and whispered more lies into your ear.
-We screamed our pleas, but you spat us out anyway, leaving us and your savage memories to rot in muddied snow, the taste of you still lingering in our mouths.
-(This is not the first time you would resist us.)
+His holy men wrapped you in coarse wool and whispered new lies into your ear.
+We screamed our pleas, but you spat us out anyway.
+You left us and your savage memories to rot in muddied snow, the taste of you still lingering in our mouths.

 Like the old gods you abandoned, we adapted.
 We found shelter in the red crosses stitched into your surcoats and the links lining your steel fists.
-Once more, we gorged ourselves as you cracked bones in faraway lands, this time pounding new heathens (for heathens you were no longer) into sacred obedience.
-We did not care about those heathens, or your priests, or any of those complexities.
-All we craved was you, you in all your violence and fury.
-(We could not help ourselves.
-We are hungry, always hungry.)
+Once more, we gorged ourselves as you cracked bones in faraway lands, pounding new heathens into sacred obedience, for you were heathens no more.
+We did not care about those foreign places and their children, or your priests and their revelations.
+All we craved was you, in all your violence and fury.

-With those same hands, you carved ships and drew maps and wrote Letters Patent with which to steal more bodies, pillage more lands, suffocate more gods.
-Quietly, we wove ourselves into your petticoats, red coats, charcoal robes, and white collars, and together, you and us, we travelled half the globe.
-Your insatiability was marvelous and unmatched.
-(Could you not help yourselves?)
+With those same hands, you carved ships and drew maps and wrote Letters Patent with which to steal more bodies and pillage more lands and suffocate more gods.
+Quietly, we wove ourselves into your petticoats, red coats, charcoal robes, and white collars, and together, we travelled half the globe.
 As we gnawed inside your bones, you devoured entire worlds with gunpowder and pox blankets and declarations of independence and manifest destiny.
+Such insatiability was marvelous and unmatched.

 But we are patient.
 It is only a matter of time before you design new costumes in which we will make our home.
 Will you ever remember?

 You birthed us when you declared yourselves supreme to the trees far older than you, to the crows far wiser than you, and to the water, air, and dirt that still nourish you.
-With your scorn for the fungi and rocks and scaled creatures slithering beneath your intellect, you dressed the first of many toxic lies that nourish us.
+With your scorn for the fungi and the rocks and the scaled creatures slithering beneath your intellect, you dressed the first of many toxic lies that would feed us.
 Your breath filled us with life.
 Your fingers threaded our spines into your flesh.
-(We cannot stop eating, beloved creators, for we are hungry, still so hungry.)
+You beat everything else into inferiority.
+Where else could you turn but against one another?

 You cannot help yourselves any more than we can.